Benjamin Nivet

 Benjamin Nivet (born 2 January 1977) is a French former professional footballer who played as an attacking midfielder.

 He began his career in 1997 with Auxerre, and is best known for his association with Troyes, whom he represented over 12 years in two separate spells, from 2002 to 2007 and later from 2012 until his retirement in 2019.
-He also spent five years at Caen between 2007 and 2012.

 Nivet holds the records at Troyes for most appearances and most goals for the club.